aarmn/vrushie/README.md

 - Custom: Specify with `-port <number>`
 - Displays actual port in the interface

+## ✅ Todo

+- [ ] Add multiple file hosting, and to pack as tar, zip, ... (also for folders)
+- [ ] Share on specific IPs and interactive select endpoints
+- [ ] Ensure When its ends
+- [ ] Show the progress of download if possible

 ## 🤝 Contributing

 We love contributions!
 Here's how you can help make Vrushie even cuter: